BSV

 Lawsuits galore

 There do not appear to be any fundamentals behind BSV, which makes perfect sense given it's near all-time low price status.
-Calvin Ayre controls 60% or more of the network, and there's little to no actual organic traffic.
-Most of the transactions are trading bots.

-In order to generate value in hodling BSV, Craig Wright does appear to have some strategies.
+In order to generate value in holding BSV, Craig Wright does appear to have some strategies.
+Wright spends much of his free time suing people who oppose him in an effort to gain PR as Satoshi and attract attention to BSV.

 The psychology of a BSVer